-Math Renaissance is a book coming out in 2017.
-It is for teachers and parents of children ages seven and up.
+Math Renaissance is for teachers and parents of children ages six and up.
 The authors share their insights on how math experience might be improved at home, school, and math circle.
 It is based upon Rodi Steinig’s experiences teaching math and leading math circles, and Rachel Steinig’s experiences as a school student and homeschooler.

 In alternating chapters, Rodi tells stories about her math circle and exactly what happens there, while Rachel discusses why so many kids hate math, documents the ways math is taught in the classroom – and ways that can be improved.
 We hope that the book will help to uplift humanity by shifting math education toward inquiry, discovery, conceptual understanding, and lasting joy to mathematics.